 The Resolution Foundation is primarily funded by the Resolution Trust.
-The Foundation also occasionally partners with other organisations on specific projects, when this is the case the logo of the partner organisation is clearly displayed on the cover of any project outputs.
+The Foundation also occasionally partners with other organisations on specific projects.
+When this is the case, the logo of the partner organisation is clearly displayed on the cover of any project outputs.

-The Foundation was founded in 2005 with the purpose of producing high quality research and analysis that raised the profile of the challenges facing those on low to middle incomes and developing policy solutions to these problems.
+The Foundation was founded in 2005 with the purpose of producing high quality research and analysis that raised the profile of the challenges facing those on low to middle incomes, and developing policy solutions to these problems.

-From 2005 – 2010 the Foundation built a consensus on the need to fill the gap in independent financial advice available to our target group and secured a commitment from government that generic financial advice would form a key element of their long-term financial capability strategy.
+From 2005 – 2010 the Foundation built a consensus on the need to fill the gap in independent financial advice available to our target group.
+We secured a commitment from government that generic financial advice would form a key element of their long-term financial capability strategy.
 This helped bring about the creation of a national Money Guidance service in March 2010, later leading to the Money Advice Service.